binkley/kotlin-veil/README.md

 VEILED-B? false
 VEILED-VEILED? false
 ```
-Reading an unpierceable object from the database:
+Reading an unpierceable object from the fake database:
 ```
 UNPIERCED
 ---------